 Travel rewards debit cards aren’t as common or as generous as travel rewards credit cards.
 But they’re still useful for travelers who are uncomfortable with credit cards.

 Your current bank probably doesn’t offer a travel rewards debit card, so you likely have to open a new account with a bank that does.
-The downside is that most banks partner with just one airline.
+The downside is that most banks partner with just one airline to offer reduced or free flights.
 But since most airlines belong to global alliances with a dozen or more members, that’s not as restrictive as it first seems.